Oklahoma Spousal Support Calculator

 How is maintenance calculated in Oklahoma?

 Unlike child support, Oklahoma does not have a statutory formula or calculator for determining alimony amounts.
 Judges have wide discretion and make decisions on a case-by-case basis.
-The primary legal standard is based on:
+The primary legal standard is based on the factors outlined in Peyravy v.
+Peyravy (2003 OK 92):

 1. The demonstrated financial need of the spouse requesting support.